-The Agency will be accepting public comments on the proposal until October 7, 2019.
-They are legally required to consider these comments before publishing a final rule that will actually change the Hours regs.
+The agency will be accepting public comments on the proposal until October 7, 2019.
+They are legally required to consider these comments before publishing a final rule that will actually change the HOS regulations.

 This means that you have the chance to let the Agency know what you think of the proposal and how it will affect your operation.
 It also gives the Agency its first opportunity to consider aggregated and anonymized data from Motive ELDs and our Driver Community, giving it visibility into the real-world operation of today’s trucker’s day-to-day.